 "I really feel elated.
 This has been such a long, hard pull, but it's finally coming together.
 We fought a difficult battle," he added.

-Pritchett said the support from the veterans group has been invaluable
+Pritchett said the support from the veterans group has been invaluable to the museum project.

 The veterans' memorial will greet visitors at the entryway, but the interior will be full of historic treasures.